-Good landscape photos have layers or objects in the foreground (close to you), middle ground (medium distance from the camera), and background (farthest away).
+Good landscape compositions have layers or objects in the foreground (close to you), middle ground (medium distance from the camera), and background (farthest away).
 This will help prevent your images from looking flat.
 These layers form elements that draw the viewer’s eyes and create depth in your photo.

 It’s even better if the foreground leads into the background (maybe a river or a line of trees).
 Some objects, like people, can create a sense of scale.
 This is particularly important when you are looking at large vistas.
 For example, a massive cliff will provide no sense of scale without someone or something of a recognizable size in the field of view.